rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 ## Link Bibliography

-(these are currently unordered; I will try to fix this in the near-term future)
+(these are currently unordered and lack descriptions; my apologies - I will try to fix this in the near-term future)

 - <https://commonfund.nih.gov/editing>
 - <https://worldpopulationreview.com/country-rankings/developed-countries>